digshake/cse131websitefl19/webpage/_assignments/00-welcome.md

 # Installing the Necessary Tools

 We will be using a language called Java to create and run code on our computers.
-Before you can execute Java code, you need to install the <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">Java Development Kit (JDK)</a>.
+Before you can execute Java code, you need to install the <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html" target="_blank">Java Development Kit (JDK)</a>.
 The JDK includes a whole bunch of Java tools that are used to assist in the creation and execution of Java programs.
 Visit the link above to download the JDK and install it on your computer.

-Professional software developers use an <a href="http://en.wikipedia.org/wiki/Integrated_development_environment">Integrated Development Environment (IDE)</a> that includes a text editor (for creating source code), a <a href="http://en.wikipedia.org/wiki/Compiler">compiler</a> (for translating source code into executable code), and a <a href="http://en.wikipedia.org/wiki/Debugger">debugger</a> (for finding errors).
-In this course, we\'ll be using <a href="http://www.jetbrains.com/idea/">IntelliJ</a>, a popular IDE that supports programming in Java.
+Professional software developers use an <a href="http://en.wikipedia.org/wiki/Integrated_development_environment" target="_blank">Integrated Development Environment (IDE)</a> that includes a text editor (for creating source code), a <a href="http://en.wikipedia.org/wiki/Compiler" target="_blank">compiler</a> (for translating source code into executable code), and a <a href="http://en.wikipedia.org/wiki/Debugger" target="_blank">debugger</a> (for finding errors).
+In this course, we\'ll be using <a href="http://www.jetbrains.com/idea/" target="_blank">IntelliJ</a>, a popular IDE that supports programming in
+Java.

 Visit the link above to download and install IntelliJ on your computer.
 You should download the <b>community</b> version, which is free.

 # Version Control

-In CSE131 this semester, we will be using <a href="http://git-scm.com/">Git</a> as our version control system.
+In CSE131 this semester, we will be using <a href="http://git-scm.com/" target="_blank">Git</a> as our version control system.

 Version control systems (VCS) are great for when you want to record who did what for which file or set of files, and it is especially useful when multiple people collaborate on projects, as you will be in this course.